Fanboy & Chum Chum: Reviews

 Aaron H. Bynum of Animation Insider called Fanboy & Chum Chum "a fun show that deserves a good look.
 The quality animation helps counterbalance the immense amount of dialogue from the series' chatty characters, and the sheer comedy of marginally competent comic-loving kids helps outweigh what might otherwise be a binge of geeky annoyance.
 But overall, Fanboy & Chum Chum is a lot of fun."
 Variety praised the series' "bright, energetic look and even an appealing premise in theory".
 David Hinckley of NY Daily News gave the series three stars out of five, and said that "it's good [but] might not be the next SpongeBob".

+Not all reviews were postitive.
 KJ Dell'Antonia of Slate found the main characters irritating, and thought the whole concept was unoriginal, with "many tired jokes and not enough of that kind of mild satire to make this play in our house".
 Joly Herman of Common Sense Media gave the series 3 out of 5 stars; saying that: